Maulana Azad College: Courses

 The college offers undergraduate and postgraduate courses in arts, commerce and science in various streams.
 These are: B.A, B.A (Hons), B.Com.
 (Hons), B.Sc.
 (Hons) at UG level.
 And M.A and M.Sc. at the PG level.
 The fees are also nominal lying around ₹1,500/year for UG courses and around ₹4,000/year for PG courses.

 Admission procedure and cutoffs

 The college has an online application process for all its courses.
 Admission into undergraduate courses are merit-based.
 While that of postgraduate courses is done by both merit as well as an admission test.
+The 12th Class Finals cutoff percentage lies around ~90%.